-Ensure that the operator is suitably qualified to use a machine of this nature and that they have fully read and understood this manual - they should be aware of all safety aspects relating to the safe use of the machine.
+Ensure that the operator is suitably qualified to use a machine of this nature and that they have read and understood this manual; operators should be fully aware of all safety aspects relating to the safe use of the machine.
 It is advisable that all 'first time' operators practice using the machine in a clear safe area prior to work in order to familiarise themselves with its operation.